At which campus can I study this program?

 Landscape architecture is the art of design, planning, or management of the land and of the natural and built elements upon it.
 As an academic discipline, it embodies creative, cultural, philosophical, and scientific knowledge bases.
 As a professional discipline, the practice of landscape architecture includes site design, urban design, master planning, community planning, regional planning, resource conservation, and stewardship.

-The program currently is a ten-semester curriculum leading to a professionally accredited Bachelor of Landscape Architecture degree.
+The program currently is a nine-semester curriculum leading to a professionally accredited Bachelor of Landscape Architecture degree.
 One semester of the curriculum is spent in a required semester abroad.
 The program prepares graduates for entry into professional offices or pursuit of advanced study in related disciplines.
 The curriculum develops both the creative insight and the technical skills essential to practice and fulfills the education requirement needed in all states to be eligible to take the professional licensing examination.

 What is Landscape Architecture?